mluckypradana/mlsynergypicker/README.md

 # mlsynergypicker
 Android Apps to find the recommended heroes in Mobile Legends Magic Chess.

-Pick the role and fraction and apps will provide some recommended heroes, item, and best synergy.
+Pick the role and fraction and it will provide some recommendation heroes, items, and best synergies.